 The ruleset is one of the most important parts of OSSEC.
-Thanks to the ruleset, OSSEC is able to detect attacks, intrusions, software misuse, configuration problems, application errors, malware, rootkits, etc.
+Thanks to the ruleset, OSSEC is able to detect attacks, intrusions, software misuse, configuration problems, application errors, malware, rootkits, etc. In this post, we well see how to updating the ruleset automatically

 Even with our repository, it remains a tedious task to update the ruleset.
 So we have developed a script that allows you to update it automatically.
 The script has a lot of options, but we are going to focus on updating the rules weekly and automatically.